philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 If you look at the compiled CSS, you see that Sass tries to accomplish this by adding `.button-primary` to the `.button` definition.
 In fact, Sass will look through the entire stylesheet and everywhere `.button` is mentioned, it will append `.button-primary` to the selector so it gets those properties as well.

-In traditional OOCSS you put your base classeses directly in the HTML, but with `@extend` you don't have to.
+In traditional OOCSS you put your base classes directly in the HTML, but with `@extend` you don't have to.
 Sass makes sure that `.button-primary` gets all of the properties defined on `.button` so including the class `button` in the markup is unnecessary.

-Hurray, everyone's happy, right?
+Hurray!
+Everyone's happy, right?

 While this is a very powerful tool and a great time saver, it's not the answer.
 There are several ways this solution falls short.

 ### You Lose the Inheritance Chain

-When you don't put classes in the markup, you have no way of knowing what a particular class or element "is".
+When you don't put classes in the markup, you have no way of knowing what a particular class or element *is*.
 In traditional OOP, you can inspect an object to determine what class or classes it inherits from, but that's not possible here.

 Returning to the `.button` example, suppose you define several subclasses of `.button` and use `@extend` for all of them.
 Then you start to implement a feature and you need to temporarily disable all buttons on the page for whatever reason.
-Without the base classes in the markup, it's not possible.
+Without the base class in the markup, it's impossible.

 {% highlightjs %}
 // This won't work!
 document.querySelectorAll(".button")
 {% endhighlightjs %}

-Any native class inheritance in CSS must allow for inspection of the inheritance chain.
+Any native class inheritance in CSS must allow for dynamic inspection of the inheritance chain.
 Obviously a CSS processor can't solve this problem.

-### It can't account for specificity
+### It Can't Account for Specificity

 Sass does its best to make all occurrences of a base class include the extending selector, but it's not magic.
 It can't account for developer error.
 Ultimately Sass produces raw CSS, so the rules that govern CSS also apply to Sass.